mittagessen/kraken/docs/api.rst

 For the non-trainable legacy bounding box segmenter binarization is mandatory although it is still possible to feed color and grayscale images to the recognizer.
-The trainable baseline segmenter can work with black and white, grayscale, and color images, depending on the training data and netork configuration utilized; though grayscale and color data are used in almost all cases.
+The trainable baseline segmenter can work with black and white, grayscale, and color images, depending on the training data and network configuration utilized; though grayscale and color data are used in almost all cases.